harrygxu/harryxu.github.io/index.md

 welcome!

 Authors should submit abstracts of at most ~300 words via ([this](https://docs.google.com/forms/d/1SfidMAP8eHP8V1gFlninJflKH3Tvj2hNnpz0JB1ZxUY/viewform)) Google form.
-The submission deadline is **Friday, April 8th**, by the end of the day.
+The submission deadline is **Saturday, April 9th**, by the end of the day.

 Selected abstracts will be presented as a talk or a poster.
 The program committee will determine the length of the talks based on the number and content